Ace the Life Insurance Medical Exam

 #11 – Eat More Fiber to Lower Cholesterol Readings

 Did you know?
 Adding five grams of fiber to your diet daily could lower your LDL (“bad”) Cholesterol by 10 points or more?

 Your liver will use up more cholesterol in your blood if you have a high-fiber diet.
 So increase the fiber in your diet gradually at least a week before your para-medical exam.

 #12 – Drink Plenty of Water 48 Hours Before Your Exam

 Adding more water to your diet helps remove excess salt, sugar, and other minerals from your body so that they do not cause poor results on your medical exam.

-Talk to your medical examiner, however you must fast at least overnight for your blood test.
+Talk to your medical examiner or another medical professional.
+However, you must fast at least overnight for your blood test.